 Rick's Free Auto Repair Advice

 The brake pad is the single most important part of any car or truck braking system.
-Because even if the master cylinder, brake lines, caliper and rotor are all in good shape, but the brake pad is inferior quality, you may not stop in time.
-Every brake pad manufacturer claims their pads are high quality, but as you’ve learned so far in this series, there are not industry standards to define original equipment (OE) or premium brake parts.
-So let’s take a look at the components of a brake pad and discuss the subtle differences between a real quality brake pad and one that masquerades as a high quality brake pad.
+Because even if the master cylinder, brake lines, caliper, and rotor are all in good shape if the brake pad is of inferior quality, you may not stop in time.
+This article takes a look at brake pad construction so you can understand the differences between a high quality brake pad and one made from inferior materials.

 There is SO much more to this topic.
 This post is just a primer on brake pads.
 For more information see these other in-depth posts.